EricTrainingRev/241209-JWA/Week 4/junit/src/main/resources/mini app requirements.md

   - return a success message if the username is stored
 - It should not allow for duplicate usernames
   - throw DuplicateUserException if someone tries to store a duplicate username
+    - error message should be "Username taken: please choose another"

 ## Test Driven Development Process
 - Get requirements in order